pk2971/Customer-Lifetime-Value-Analysis-and-Prediction/README.md

 of money a customer is expected to spend in a business during his/her lifetime.
 This is an important metric to monitor because it helps to make decisions about how much money to invest in acquiring new customers and retaining existing ones.

-CLTV=Avg order value*avg purchase freq x avg customer lifetime
+CLTV=Avg order value x avg purchase freq x avg customer lifetime

 RFM=Recency, Frequency and Monetary value
 RFM is a customer segmentation technique that segments customers based on their purchasing habits.